vmarchaud/jsdoc-http-plugin/README.md

 The above would add a table under the route description that lists all the body parameters.

-You can use the `@bodyparam` tag as many times as you have parameters in your request body you whish to document.
+You can use the `@bodyparam` tag as many times as you have parameters in your request body you wish to document.

 ## @params